EU's marathon COVID vaccination drive off to uneven start

 The EU is due to receive its first 12.5 million doses of the Pfizer vaccine by New Year's Day, with distribution of 200 million doses across its 27 member countries to be completed by next September.
 The vaccine course requires two doses.

+A spokesman for Pfizer declined to comment on specific schedules or whether the timeline indicated by the Commission represented a delay.
+"Our timelines are aspirational and can shift based on capacity and manufacturing timelines," he said.

-Talks are under way to agree on the delivery of an optional further 100 million doses under the contract sealed with the two companies, the EU says.
+Talks are under way to agree on the delivery of an optional further 100 million doses under the contract sealed with the two companies, the EU said.

-The EU has sealed agreements with other drugmakers besides Pfizer, including Moderna MRNA.O and AstraZeneca AZN.L, for more than two billion doses in total.
-It wants to inoculate all adults by the end of next year.

 KEEPING COOL

+It can be defrosted for a few days before being used, but even then must be kept chilled at between 2C and 8C.

-In southern Germany, officials said they would not use some shots after temperature trackers showed they may not have been kept cold enough.
+In southern Germany, officials said they would not use some shots after temperature trackers in cool boxes showed they may not have been kept cold enough.

+"BioNTech said that the vaccine was probably okay, but 'probably okay' is not enough," he told Reuters TV.

+The lapse happened after the doses were handed over to the local authorities.
+BioNTech declined to comment.

-In Spain, the delivery of a new batch from Pfizer was held up by a day to Tuesday due to an issue with temperature controls that has now been resolved, Health Minister Salvador Illa said.
+In Spain, delivery of a new batch from Pfizer was held up by a day to Tuesday due to a temperature issue that has now been resolved, Health Minister Salvador Illa said.

 Maria Asuncion Ojeda, a resident at Madrid's Ballesol Parque Almansa nursing home, was still delighted to be an early recipient of the Pfizer vaccine.